Writing Assembler for Sega Genesis #5

 rts

-In register d2, the state of the buttons pressed, or not pressed, in general, what was requested through the date port, will remain.
-After that, go to the Motorola 68000 register viewer of your favorite emulator, see what the d2 register is, depending on the keystrokes.
-In a smart way, you can find out in the manual, but we do not believe a word.
-Further processing of pressed buttons in register d2
+The state of the buttons pressed or not pressed will remain in the d2 register, in general, what was requested via the data port will remain.
+After that, go to the Motorola 68000 register viewer of your favorite emulator, see what the d2 register is equal to depending on the presses.
+You can find this out in the manual in a smart way, but we don’t take your word for it.
+Next, processing the pressed buttons in the d2 register

 cmp #$FFFFFF7B,d2; handle left